Men Who Won’t Grow Up

 And young men who refuse to grow up need peers and mentors who will exhort them to act like men.

-As Dennis Rainey, president of FamilyLife, writes, “While none of us ever outgrow the need for having other men to mentor us, it is an absolute essential for those who would admit that their teenage tendencies are still pretty strong inside.
+As Dennis Rainey, co-founder of FamilyLife, writes, “While none of us ever outgrow the need for having other men to mentor us, it is an absolute essential for those who would admit that their teenage tendencies are still pretty strong inside.
 If you find yourself grown but still exhibiting immature, adolescent behavior on a fairly regular basis, you need people around you who can call you up and out.”

 Copyright © 2009 by FamilyLife.
 All rights reserved.